sakloui/jorban-martysmods.github.io/docs/advanced_reshade/manual_install_guides.md

 Thankfully, Crosire has developed a tool for manual DLL injection into games.

+{: note }
+When manually injecting ReShade using Crosire's Inject Tool, you have to manually install shaders as well.

 {: .warning}
 Crosire's Inject tool, being an external injector, is more likely to trigger anti-cheat systems. **Use with caution and at your own risk**.

+---

 ## Step 1: Determine Your Game's Architecture